You’ve landed here so you must be wondering how to stop boots from rubbing ankles because it’s certainly a mood killer!

 How To Stop Shoes From Rubbing Achilles

 The Achilles tendon is a strong fibrous cord that connects the muscles in the back of your calf to your heel bone.
-Here are some tips for avoiding shoes from rubbing your Achilles:
+If your boots rubbing Achilles tendon, it can be extremely painful.

 1. Insert a pair of Achilles shield